Skip to content

 # Note: Too many iogroups may degrade writing performance.

-After the run is completed in folder outprefix you will find many binary files with extensions .wfu, .wfv, .en, etc. They contain wave-functions.
+After the run completes in the outprefix folder, you will find many binary files in the W-data format.
+They contain wave functions.

 See here for more info related to the processing of wave-functions.